18F/18f-education-discovery/topics.md

-# 18F Learn/Education Discovery — Educational topics that we heard are needed the most.
+# Educational topics that we heard are needed the most.

 ##Key areas where education can support product teams.